Skip Navigation

 On January 1, 2015, the IESO took over the functions that were previously being carried out by the OPA, including responsibility for forecasting medium and long-term demand for and reliability of electricity resources; for planning adequate generation, demand management, conservation and transmission for Ontario; and for procuring new generation through various forms of procurement processes.
 This capacity is spread across several fuel types including nuclear, natural gas (both Combined Heat and Power and Simple/Combined cycle), and renewables like wind, solar, hydro and bio-energy.

-The IESO’s 2021 Annual Acquisition Report (AAR) signalled the IESO’s intent to launch a Request for Proposal (RFP) for at least 1,000 MW to address multiple reliability needs.
-As a result, the IESO launched an Expedited RFP for 1,000 MW for resources that can be in service in 2025/2026 and a Long-Term RFP for 2,200 MW for resources that can be in service by 2027/2028.
-Both RFPs are technology agnostic, but require the facility to provide at four to eight (or more) hours of continuous energy when required by the IESO.
-In Q2 2023, the IESO awarded 17 storage contracts under the Expedited RFP representing 1,177 MW of new capacity to connect to the grid by 2026.
-The Long-Term RFP is expected to close in Q1 2024.
+The IESO’s 2022 Annual Acquisition Report (AAR) signalled the IESO’s intent to launch a Request for Proposal (RFP) for at least 5,000 MW to address multiple reliability needs.
+As a result, the IESO launched, among other things, an Expedited RFP for 1,500 MW for resources that can be in service May 1, 2026, a Medium-Term RFP for 700 MW for resources that can be in service between May 1, 2024 and May 1, 2026, and a Long-Term 1 RFP for 2,200 MW for resources that can be in service by May 1, 2027.
+In 2023, the IESO awarded 17 storage contracts under the Expedited RFP representing 1,177 MW of new capacity to connect to the grid by 2026, and awarded five contracts under the Medium-Term RFP with one wind and four natural gas facilities.
+The IESO concluded the Long-Term RFP in June 2024 with 13 contracts representing a total of approximately 2,194 MW of new capacity scheduled to come into service between May 1, 2026 and May 1, 2028.

 Ontario recently announced support for the addition of four 300 MW small modular nuclear reactors at the Darlington Nuclear Generation Station and 4,800 MW of new nuclear reactors at Bruce Power Generating Station.